LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 ## In this example we will hide a cell when a switch is set to NO.

-1. Add a NSMutableDictionary property named savedSpecifiers to your XXXRootListController.h, that is where we will store our specifiers that will be hidden:
+1. Add a `NSMutableDictionary` property named `savedSpecifiers` to your RootListController's interface, that is where we will store our specifiers that will be hidden and shown:

 ```objc
 @interface XXXRootListController : PSListController